trustinvo/baseball/Playoff Teams & Runs Created Case Study.md

 ## Objective

 It is no surprise the name of the game of baseball is to outscore the opponent.
 When you outscore the opponent for a whole game, it counts as a win.
 So to win, you must create more runs than the other team.
-Runs Created (RC) was a sabermetric statistic created by the late-great Bill James.
+Runs Created (RC) was a sabermetric statistic created by Bill James.
 According to MLB.com, it estimates a player's offensive contribution in terms of total runs.
 It combines a player's ability to get on base with his ability to hit for extra bases and divides those two by the player's total opportunities.
 The formula for Runs Created is: TB [total bases] x (H [hits] + BB [walks]) / (AB [at-bats] + BB [walks]).

 This fascinated me because we know a good team outscores their opponent.
 In other words, if you create more runs than the other team, you win.
 I wanted to see the relationship between wins and RC.